cloud-ark/kubeplus/README.rst

 Platform-as-Code Endpoints
 ----------------------------

+For application developers our goal is to be able to find out information about Custom Resources directly using kubectl -- similar to how Unix man pages work.

-To make it easy for application developers to discover static and runtime information about Custom Resources, KubePlus exposes following endpoints as custom sub-resources - 'man', 'explain' and 'composition'.
+Towards that end KubePlus exposes following endpoints as custom sub-resources - 'man', 'explain' and 'composition'.

 These endpoints are implemented using Kubernetes's aggregated API Server.